|

 I'm pretty new to IF and am having a lot of fun, but in between a toddler and a job and other real life stuff, I'm having trouble finding time to finish many of the longer games I want to play.
 Can you please recommend me some fun and/or...

-This is version 2 of this page, edited by Paul O'Brian on 2 May 2008 at 12:47pm. - View Update History - Edit This Page - Add a News Item
+This is version 4 of this page, edited by Edward Lacey on 12 May 2013 at 9:39am. - View Update History - Edit This Page - Add a News Item